Beaver Hall Group

 Situated in the heart of Montreal’s artist community, the association was connected to Toronto by their President, A.Y.
 Jackson, who supported and stimulated the group.
 Jackson would arrange exhibitions between the Group of Seven and the Beaver Hall Group, identifying their goals as in line with each other.

 Speaking to the spirit of Beaver Hall’s goals at their first exhibition in 1921, Jackson underlined the artists’ core idea as freedom from rules or requirements.
 The artist paints “with utter disregard for what has hitherto been considered requisite to the acceptance of the work at the recognized art exhibitions in Canadian centres.
 ‘Schools’ and ‘isms’ do not trouble us,” Jackson emphasized, “individual expression is our chief concern”.
+The Beaver Hall Group’s official duration is debated, while seeming to exist from 1920 to 1922.
+When the women of Beaver Hall helped formed the Canadian Group of Painters, they elected Prudence Heward, a leading figurative painter known for defiant female subjects, as co-founder and vice president (1933–39).

 Members of The Beaver Hall Group